Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Two-sample goodness-of-fit tests

-A second approach to build a test of $H_0$ is to find an upper bound for $p$-values in (\ref{pvalue_def}).
-Such an upper bound will itself be a valid $p$-value for $H_0$ if it controls type I error (they remain with probability $1-\alpha$ over a fixed signification level $\alpha$ under the null).
-For the sake of efficiency, we will also ask that power tends to one under the alternative.
+where $t_{nm}$ denotes the statistic realization.
+The goal of this section is to find an upper bound for \eqref{ideal_pvalue}, which will itself be a valid $p$-value for \eqref{ideal_test} if it controls type I error (that is, if it remains with probability $1-\alpha$ over a fixed significance level $\alpha$ under $H_0$).
+We will also require the power of the corresponding test to tend to 1 under fixed alternatives.
+We start by upper bounding the deviations of the statistic from the mean.
+Using McDiarmid's inequality \cite{mcdiarmid}, we obtain the following result, which extends to the two-sample case the inequality in \cite[Proposition 20]{weed_bach}, for the quadratic cost.